evanx/redex/test/case/webServer/README.md

 #### Deconstruction and re-composition

-While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
-Moreover, custom Node processors can leverage third-party `npm` modules e.g. ExpressJS "middleware."

-For example, we might implement an `httpFileServer` processor which expects an HTTP request message, and returns an HTTP response, i.e. with a built-in `expressFile` translator.
-We might further combine `httpImporter` and `httpFileServer` into a `staticWebServer.`
+One might implement an `httpFileServer` processor which expects an HTTP request message, and returns an HTTP response, i.e. with a built-in `expressFile` translator.
+Similarly, we might combine our ExpressJS HTTP importer and RegExp router into an `expressImporterRouter.`

 However, while it is tempting to overload the functionality of processors, it is useful to decompose processors into smaller constituent processors.
 This affords flexibility and reuse.

+While a custom Node script can achieve a desired process on its own, it is interesting to enable a custom server to be composed via configuration.
+Other processors can then be added into the mix e.g. for response caching.

 ### Further work